bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Grab attributes for each tab." />
 </p>

-The first thing we're going to do is make a variable here, for this tab and we're going to make that equal to event that target.
+The first thing we&apos;re going to do is make a variable here, for this tab and we&apos;re going to make that equal to event that target.
 Again, the one that we clicked on, event.target.getAttribute.
 We want to get the href attribute so that will get the href of the length that we collect and put it into this step.

 And then we want to get that element.
-So I'm going to have another variable
+So I&apos;m going to have another variable
-<b>thisContent</b> and that's going to equal <b>document.querySelector(thisTab)</b>.
+<b>thisContent</b> and that&apos;s going to equal <b>document.querySelector(thisTab)</b>.

 And then we want to go get that div for whichever one was clicked and again only one of these can be clicked.
-So if you click on brownies it's going to get the class active.
+So if you click on brownies it&apos;s going to get the class active.

-So we've got those two things and we're going to hold off on those for a minute and let them do their own thing in a minute.
-But now we need to do something with the old tab and get its content, so we know what we're, what we're going to do with that one.
+So we&apos;ve got those two things and we&apos;re going to hold off on those for a minute and let them do their own thing in a minute.
+But now we need to do something with the old tab and get its content, so we know what we&apos;re, what we&apos;re going to do with that one.

-We will add another variable var oldContent and I'm going to have that, equal document.querySelector('.visible’); Now, in jQuery we had the colon visible filter that would get visible tabs.
-But here since we're not using j query, what we're doing instead is each of these tabs has a class of either hidden or visible on it.
-So the one that's visible.
+We will add another variable var oldContent and I&apos;m going to have that, equal document.querySelector(&apos;.visible&apos;); Now, in jQuery we had the colon visible filter that would get visible tabs.
+But here since we&apos;re not using j query, what we&apos;re doing instead is each of these tabs has a class of either hidden or visible on it.
+So the one that&apos;s visible.

-What we're going to do is swap these classes around, so that when we click on one of the tabs one is visible and the other hidden.
+What we&apos;re going to do is swap these classes around, so that when we click on one of the tabs one is visible and the other hidden.
 But we have to do an intermediary step to get the animation and fading out.
-What we're going to do is we're going to set its class name to visually hidden and its opacity to zero.
+What we&apos;re going to do is we&apos;re going to set its class name to visually hidden and its opacity to zero.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->